objectiv/objectiv-analytics/README.md

 Supports front-end engineers to [implement tracking instrumentation](https://www.objectiv.io/docs/tracking) that embraces the open analytics taxonomy.

-* Provides guidance and validation to help setting up error-free instrumentation
+* Provides guidance, validation & E2E esting to help setting up error-free instrumentation
 * Support for React, React Native, Angular and Browser

 ### Open model hub

-A [growing collection of pre-built models](https://objectiv.io/docs/modeling/open-model-hub/) that you run, combine or customize to quickly build in-depth analyses.
+A [growing collection of pre-built models and functions](https://objectiv.io/docs/modeling/open-model-hub/) to run, combine or customize for quick, in-depth analyses.

-* All models work with any dataset that embraces the open analytics taxonomy
+* Covers a wide range of use cases: from basic product analytics to predictive analysis with ML
-* Currently covers common product analytics operations
+* Works with any dataset that embraces the open analytics taxonomy
-* More advanced models coming soon (i.e. impact attribution of product features on conversion)
+* New models & functions are added continuously (coming up: impact attribution of product features on conversion)

 ### Bach modeling library